jennnital/TDMultiFaceTracking/README.md

-# TD Multi-face Tracking with OpenCV and YuNet
+# TouchDesigner Multi-face Tracking with OpenCV and YuNet

 ## Overview
 This repository provides implementations for multi-face tracking in TouchDesigner using two methods: